The Incredible Jessica James: Plot

 at a children's theatre workshop in Hell's Kitchen.
 Boone lives off of proceeds from an app he created.
 Despite liking Boone she keeps imagining and dreaming that she's in random situations with Damon.

 One evening, Jessica and Boone meet for a walk and admit that they obsessively follow their respective exes' social media.
 They agree to unfollow them and, since they immediately regret it, they agree to follow each other's exes instead as a way to keep tabs on them indirectly and move on.
 That night she dreams that Damon came to confront her, and before he can explain himself he is crushed by a piano that falls from the sky.

 Jessica goes back to her childhood home in Ohio for the weekend for her little sister's baby shower.
 There, she's reminded of both her lifelong obsession with theater as well as why she no longer fits in that world.

 Back in NYC, they go on more dates, and Jessica starts to fall for Boone.
 But when she drops in on him unexpectedly, she finds him in a seemingly compromising position with his ex-wife.
 He tries to explain but she leaves, hurt.

 Jessica focuses on her children's workshop.
 They go on their weekend writers workshop, where she meets her idol playwright Sarah Jones.
-She makes her realise that the reward of theater is the work itself.
+She makes her realize that the reward of theater is the work itself.
 Eventually she and Boone meet in the park and reconcile.

 Jessica gets an offer to lead a stage reading of one of her plays in London, and Boone offers to get her there using his frequent-flyer miles.
 Instead of him going with her, the final scene shows her on the flight with Tasha and Shandra, one of her students, who speculate that Boone must be her "boyfriend" to have given them free tickets to accompany her.